KenKundert/nestedtext/doc/file_format.rst

 **List items**:

-    If the first non-space character on a line is a dash followed immediately by an ASCII space (``-␣``) or a line break, the line is a *list item*.
+    If the first non-ASCII-space character on a line is a dash followed immediately by an ASCII space (``-␣``) or a line break, the line is a *list item*.
     Adjacent list items with the same indentation level are combined in order into a list.
 Each list item has a tag and a value.
 The tag is only used to